As Good as Your Word?

 More and more I find that people casually give “their word”, yet don’t keep it.
 It may be something as simple as making a commitment to give you an answer on a business day by a particular date and time.
 It could also be about making a major business deal.
 It could involve both keep the timing commitment for a decision on a business deal.

-While not meeting the specific timing you committed to may seem a small thing, it usually isn’t trivial to the people who were counting you.
+While not meeting the specific timing you committed to or keeping your word may seem a small thing, it usually isn’t trivial to the people who were counting on you.
 I’ve seen major investment deals and corporate licensing agreements get derailed or abandon because one side doesn’t keep the “small” commitments.
 To quote Mother Teresa:

 “Be faithful in small things because it is in them that your strength lies.”